-Winter is nearly here and it is the time of year when the numerous winter coats I brought from England get another airing.
+Winter is nearly here and it is that time of year when the numerous winter coats I brought from England get another airing.
 Remarkably, things are seemingly normal in New Zealand, that it is sometimes difficult to remember what a hard time people are having in other corners of the world.
 I feel very lucky about where I live and work.

 A few months ago the general feeling was that it was going to be another challenging year and in some respects, I am sure it will be.
 But we are seeing an increase in business confidence, which leads to job creation amongst other things.
 Our team here at Tribe have seen record business levels across the board in the last few months.